On angular measures in axiomatic Euclidean planar geometry

 \section{Introduction}

-There has been a long discussion within the metrology community regarding angular measures \cite{Kalinin,Krystek,Mohr,Quincy,QuincyBrown,QuincyMohrPhillips}.
-Should they be considered dimensionless quantities, i.e., quantities of dimension one, as currently prescribed by the SI standard, or should the radian be made another independent (eighth) base unit?
-We here offer a detailed presentation of a mathematicians' view on this issue, with a focus on the mathematical concept of angles, rather than their physical manifestation.
+Our goal here is to offer a detailed presentation of a mathematicians' view on the question of angular measure, with a focus on the mathematical concept of angles rather than their physical manifestation.
 In the following we have chosen to pursue the axiomatic approach introduced in Euclid's \textit{Elements} \cite{euclid} as made rigorous by D. Hilbert \cite{hilbert}.
 Using the ingenious method of Archimedes \cite{heath}, we finally obtain the traditional way of measuring a plane angle subtended by a circular arc as the length of the arc divided by the radius of the arc, a scalar quantity.
-By relying on the abstract approach, we free ourselves from the assumptions inherent in Cartesian plane geometry.
+For simplicity of presentation, we limit our discussion to \emph{planar} geometry throughout the paper.

 The axiomatization of planar geometry as laid out in Euclid's \emph{Elements} is a pillar in the development of mathematics.
 In 1899, David Hilbert gave a modern axiomatic formulation of Euclidean geometry based on the two millennia of mathematical progress since Euclid.
 See \cite{gray} for a historical discussion.
 We follow the lucid presentation due to Hartshorne \cite{hartshorne}, with a few twists of our own.